maim-lain/schooloflust/walkthrough.md

 ### Cafe:
 - Violet -> Nothing... (+1 Romance)
 - Talk -> Ask the three questions -> That's all.
-- *New sidequest: Harassing the harasser*
+- *New sidequest: Harassing the Harasser*

 ---